AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/beta-new-email-designer/email-authoring.md

 >[!NOTE]
 >
 >Only saved emails can be referenced.
-There is no "approved" status in the new email editor.
+There is no "approved" status in the new email designer.

 >[!MORELIKETHIS]
 >
->[Email templates](/help/marketo/product-docs/email-marketing/general/beta-new-email-editor/email-templates.md){target="_blank"}: Learn how to create, design, and access an email template in the new editor.
+>[Email templates](/help/marketo/product-docs/email-marketing/general/beta-new-email-designer/email-templates.md){target="_blank"}: Learn how to create, design, and access an email template in the new designer.